 If that wasn't cool enough she tracked even further back.
 This is where it gets really good.
 Margo was able to trace a distant cousin, a fine artist named Charles Robert Leslie 1794-1859.
-Not just any artist but a Royal Academy two silver metal award winner.
+Not just any artist but a Royal Academy two silver medal award winner.
 His work hangs in some of the most prestigious art museums in Great Britain; Victoria and Albert Museum, National Portrait Gallery, and the Wellington Museum.
 Here's a link to more info on C. R. Leslie: http://en.m.wikipedia.org/wiki/Charles_Robert_Leslie

 By now you probably figured out what the 'L' in Dale L Popovich stands for.
-Back when I was young boy I asked my mom why she and dad gave me a girl's middle name.
+Back when I was a young boy, I asked my mom why she and dad gave me a girl's middle name.
 She explained it was her maiden name, a good name, a family name of hard working, god fearing people.
 Be proud of your name.
 Now, if my mom were alive today I would say mom your right I'm proud to have Leslie as my middle name.
 I'm still pinching myself – what an amazing honor – men of courage and great artistic abilities.
-As my wife, Marilee said 'Dale not many people have such wonderful artistic heritage.
+As my wife, Marilee said 'Dale not many people have such beautiful artistic heritage.
 You have some big shoes to fill."

 Here's a sample of my distant cousin's work – enjoy.